• Facebook

 • Chili oil – This is a Chinese condiment that adds a subtle layer of heat to the dish.
 I make my own chili oil at home, which I use.
 You can use any store-bought ones, too, or use regular oil instead.

 • Chili garlic sauce – This is one of the main ingredients; it gives the soup its color, flavor, and heat.
 Chili garlic sauce is a type of ketchup that has tomato paste, garlic, and chili in it.
-The one I use is from Knorr and easily available in South Asian stores.
+The one I use is either homemade or from Knorr, easily available in South Asian stores.
 You can also make your own (see notes).

 • Vegetables & Mushrooms – The standard veggies used in this dish are bell peppers, cabbage, and carrots.
 But this is your soup!
 Feel free to use any mushrooms and veggies you like to eat.